 No Sales Without Marketing

 As with everything, if you don’t market your e-commerce store properly, people won’t find it.
-Here are some ideas how you can make sure people check out your shop:
+Here are some ideas on how you can make sure people check out your shop:

 - Consider integrating a blog in your shop, which is a great way to get additional readers to your store.
 Read how exactly your shop can profit from this and how you can get started in this Shopify article.